Pace-Runner/Graph-Coloring-in-Java/README.md

-# Graph-Coloring-in-Java
+# Graph-Colouring-in-Java
-Graph coloring is the process of assigning colors (represented as integers) to vertices of a graph such that no two adjacent vertices share the same color.
+Graph colouring is the process of assigning colors (represented as integers) to vertices of a graph such that no two adjacent vertices share the same color.
 This program uses a greedy heuristic.

 ⚙️How It Works:
 The program is split into three classes:
-Program - Handles input, creates the graph, and runs the coloring algorithm.
+Program - Handles input, creates the graph, and runs the colouring algorithm.
-Graph - Stores vertices, edges, and handles the coloring logic.
+Graph - Stores vertices, edges, and handles the colouring logic.
 Vertex - Represents a node with adjacency and color information.

 Algorithm Steps:
 Read number of vertices.
 Add vertices to the graph.
 Read edges (until -1 is entered).
-Pick the highest-degree uncolored vertex.
+Pick the highest-degree uncoloured vertex.
-Assign the smallest available color.
+Assign the smallest available colour.
-Repeat until all vertices are colored.
+Repeat until all vertices are coloured.

 📥 Input Format:
 First line: number of vertices n.